 Today, about 80 per cent of the city’s electricity still comes from coal-fired power stations.
 Most are located in the Hunter Valley.
 Power stations lose about two-thirds of the energy coal produces (through steam) on site.
 More losses occur when the electricity is transmitted all the way from the Hunter to Sydney – and most of your bill goes towards network costs.

 You don’t need to be in business to realise that’s a waste!
 Now what if we said we could power your business from a local generator?
-Well, we can!
+Well, it’s possible.

-‘Trigeneration’ systems can be set up in the basement of a building or on vacant land; they are about the size of a shipping container.
-They produce all the electricity needed for a designated area and if there is any leftover, it goes back into the grid.
+‘Trigeneration’ systems could be set up in the basement of a building or on vacant land.
+They are about the size of a shipping container.
+They could produce all the electricity needed for a designated area, and if there is any leftover, it could go back into the grid.

-In the beginning, our systems will use low-carbon fuels such as natural gas.
-Eventually (and here it gets slightly more complicated), they will run on renewable energy produced from treating household waste.
+These systems can be powered with low-carbon fuels such as natural gas.
+Eventually they could run on renewable energy produced from treating household waste.

-Unlike the big power stations, trigeneration systems actually use the waste heat they accumulate – to heat buildings!
+Unlike the big power stations, trigeneration systems actually use the waste heat they accumulate – to heat and cool buildings.
 It can even be converted to cool air in summer.
-That’s why to the boffins, trigeneration is known as a combined cooling, heat and power (CCHP) system.
+That’s why trigeneration is known as a combined cooling, heat and power (CCHP) system.